Areas of expertise

 Further Master planning, Design and Project management projects for 75 airports in 35 countries worldwide

-The City Boarding Lab is one of DARTeC’s research laboratories.
-It will become the home for the Urban Turbine Research Project and other research related to the physical and digital relationship between airports and cities including Urban Air Mobility.
+On campus Henrik is part of the DARTeC community and heading one of DARTeC’s research laboratories, the City Boarding Lab, home for the Urban Turbine Research Project and other research related to the physical and digital relationship between airports and cities including Urban Air Mobility.

 Aviation & Airports International Corp.

 Bristol International Airport

 Dorsch Consult GmbH

 Ports of Jersey (Airport & Harbours)

 SE Lithuanian Airports

 Singapore University of Social Science

 - Rothe H (2016) Local influence, Passenger Terminal World, March (Showcase 2016) 12-12.